-CheerLights is an “Internet of Things” project created by Hans Scharler that allows people’s lights all across the world to synchronize to one color set by Twitter.
+CheerLights is an “Internet of Things” project created by Hans Scharler in 2011 that allows people’s lights all across the world to synchronize to one color set by Twitter.
 This is a way to connect physical things with social networking experiences.

 Give CheerLights a try and send a Tweet:

 This will cause a chain reaction and all of the CheerLights displays and apps will change their color to red.